willGraham01/ARC-DnD/character_creation/levelling-up.md

 - At level 3, being a Fey Wanderer gives him the "Dreadful Strikes" ability.
 - It also gives him the Fey Magic ability, which (like Primal Awareness) lets him learn additional spells at certain levels, for free.
 He copies the spells that he gets at this level into the spells section.
 - "Otherworldly Glamour" is another ability that Erik gets at this level, which he records in his features and traits box.
 This ability first gives him proficiency in either Deception, Performance, or Persuasion (his choice).
 He already has proficiency in persuasion, so he picks Deception and checks the skill box for it on his character sheet.
 This ability also says that "whenever he makes a CHA check, he adds his WIS modifier to the dice roll".
 As such, he changes the formulae for his persuasion, deception, performance, and intimidation skills from "+ proficiency bonus (if proficient) + CHA" to "+ proficiency bonus (if proficient) + CHA + WIS".
 - Lastly, Erik's subclass also gives him an appearance change, which is for storytelling flavour.
-Whilst technically a feature, Erik writes this cosmetic change into his appearance and background section.
+Whilst technically a feature, Erik also writes this cosmetic change into his appearance and background section.
 He now has fresh flowers growing out of his hair every morning.

 Note that Erik picked "Fey Wanderer" largely because of his backstory which involved Fey influence in his past.